Thomas Kimberly Brace

-Thomas Kimberly Brace (October 16, 1779 – June 14, 1860) was an American insurance executive and politician.
+Thomas Kimberly Brace (October 16, 1779 – June 14, 1860) was an American insurance executive and politician, who founded the insurance company Aetna, now part of the S&P 500.
+He is considered the "father" of American life insurance.

-He was son of Jonathan Brace, and was born in Glastenbury, Connecticut, October 16, 1779.
+He was the son of Congressman Jonathan Brace, and was born in Glastenbury, Connecticut, October 16, 1779.
 He graduated from Yale University in 1801.
 He was through life a prominent citizen of Hartford, Connecticut.

-For many years he was a merchant there, and 1819 he became the principle founder and developer of the Aetna(Fire) Insurance Company, established in Hartford.
-Brace served as the company's first President (and would remain on the Board of Directors until his death in 1860).
-In 1820 Brace authored the rewriting of the company Charter allowing Aetna to underwrite life insurance and annuities, earning Brace the title of "father" of American life insurance.
+For many years he was a merchant there, and in 1819 he became the principal founder and developer of the Aetna (Fire) Insurance Company, established in Hartford.
+Brace served as the company's first president (and would remain on the Board of Directors until his death).

+In 1819, he also became the founder, board director and vice president of the Hartford Society for Savings.
+He later became the vice president of the Phoenix Bank, board director of the United States Branch Bank, and president of the Hartford County Savings Bank.

+In 1820 Brace authored the rewriting of the company charter allowing Aetna to underwrite life insurance and annuities, earning Brace the title of "father" of American life insurance.

 He was a Representative of the town of Hartford in the Legislature of Connecticut, and was mayor of Hartford from 1840 to 1843.

 He died in Hartford, June 14, 1860, aged 80.